JayVoigt/JavaMonopoly/documentation/projectProposal.md

 <div align="center">
 <figure>
     <img src="gui-diagram.svg">
-    <figcaption>An abstract diagram of how the user interface interacts with the data of the program.<figcaption>
+    <figcaption><br>An abstract diagram of how the user interface interacts with the data of the program.<figcaption>
 </figure>
 </div>
 <br>